Miami (OH) vs. Central Michigan NCAA Football Odds, Plays and Insights | October 2, 2021

 Over/Under Insights

-- Miami (OH) and its opponents have scored at least 56 points only two times this year.
+- Miami (OH) and its opponents have combined for 56 points just two times this year.

-- Central Michigan has combined with its opponents to score more than 56 points in three of four games this season.
+- Central Michigan's games have gone over 56 points in three of four chances this season.

-- Saturday's over/under is 2.7 points higher than the combined 53.3 PPG average of the two teams.
+- The combined points per game average of the two teams, 53.3, is 2.7 points fewer than Saturday's over/under.

-- This contest's total is 1.0 point more than the 55 these two squads combine to surrender per game this season.
+- These two squads combine to allow 55 points per game, 1.0 fewer than this contest's over/under.

-- The average total in RedHawks games this season is 52.6, 3.4 points fewer than Saturday's over/under of 56 .
+- The RedHawks and their opponents score an average of 52.6 points per game, 3.4 fewer than Saturday's total.

-- The 57.6 PPG average total in Chippewas games this season is 1.6 points more than this game's over/under.
+- The 56-point total for this game is 1.6 points below the 57.6 points per game average total in Chippewas games this season.

 Miami (OH) Stats and Trends

-- This season, the RedHawks are winless against the spread when entering a game as a favorite of 1 point or more.
+- The RedHawks have been favored by 1 point or more one time this season and have not covered the spread in any of them.

-- Miami (OH)'s games this year have gone over the total in two out of four opportunities (50%).
+- Miami (OH)'s games this year have hit the over on two of four set point totals (50%).

 - The RedHawks have four turnovers this season, equal to the number of takeaways for the Chippewas.